MahShaaban/pcr/cran-comments.md

 We rephrased the **Description** field of the `DESCRIPTION` file to elaborate on the methods, explain the acronym PCR and add two references

+* v1.0.1 submission

+Correcting a typo in the DESCRIPTION file